-Whole school approaches Additional, targeted support and provision Specialist, individualised support and The universal offer to all children and YP provision
+Whole school approaches The universal offer to all children and YP

+Additional, targeted support and provision provision

+Provision

 Nursery staff visit children at preschool providers.

-Class teachers identify pupils who may need extra support at transition points.
-Year Six children visit local secondary school regularly.
-Year Six take part in a week of transition activities with children from cluster schools.
-Nursery/Secondary staff visit school to support transition.
-Classes move up in early July, following transition meetings between the sending and receiving teachers.
-'Buddy' or peer systems are in place for pupils who are particularly vulnerable at transition.
-Pupils identified as possibly struggling with transition have many additional visits in small groups.
+- Class teachers identify pupils who may need extra support at transition points. - Year Six children visit local secondary school regularly. - Year Six take part in a week of transition activities with children from cluster schools. - Nursery/Secondary staff visit school to support transition. - Classes move up in early July, following transition meetings between the sending and receiving teachers.

+- 'Buddy' or peer systems are in place for pupils who are particularly vulnerable at transition. - Pupils identified as possibly struggling with transition have many additional visits in small groups.

 The SENDCo attends annual EHCP reviews.
-Secondary colleagues are routinely invited to attend from Year 5. • Pupils have a structured and gradual transition package from setting to setting.
-This ensures that they are very familiar with routines, key members of staff, running of the school day, environment, etc. • Pupil passports are used to aid the process. • SENDCo will negotiate an individualised package of enhanced transition to Wadebridge School. -- --- ---
+Secondary colleagues are routinely invited to attend from Year 5.

+- Pupils have a structured and gradual transition package from setting to setting.
+This ensures that they are very familiar with routines, key members of staff, running of the school day, environment, etc. - Pupil passports are used to aid the process. - SENDCo will negotiate an individualised package of enhanced transition to Wadebridge School.